stoplightio/docs/articles/testing/continuous-integration.md

 breaking existing functionality or introducing new bugs.

-By integrating Prism into your CI process, your development team can be confident that any changes to a project do not violate an OpenAPI specification.
+By integrating Prism into your CI process, your development team can be confident that any changes made to a project do not violate an OpenAPI specification.
-This allows multiple teams with agreed-upon specifications to work independently of the other, while still being confident that any changes meet the specification throughout the lifetime of the project.
+This allows multiple teams with agreed-upon specifications to work independently of one another, while still remaining confident that any changes meet the specification throughout the lifetime of the project.

 There are a few different approaches to take when integrating Prism into a CI